agajdosi/diplomantky.cz/content/students/mitro/mitro.en.md

 bespoke monitor range, drones, archaeological specimen, texts, automated gardening system, greenhouse, polycarbonate light wall"
-dimensions: "variable and decentralised approximately 30m2"
+dimensions: "variable and decentralised approximately 30m²"
 year: "2020"
 study: "mga"
 location: "zahradka"
 ---

 {{< bio >}}
-My current creations are characterised by post-media tendencies with an emphasis on sculptural qualities and the visual aesthetic of the work.
-My approach to work can be described as art research and the outcome as a hybrid “artScience” form.
-My works resonate with themes of global nature related to the present and the future state of the planet, political-economic order of society and the relationships between man and the surroundings.
-I also strive to produce a certain type of non-linear narrative in an effort to use a work of art as a specific information medium.
+Post-medial tendencies, sculpturality and visuality are defining pillars of my current practice.
+My working method is best described as artistic research and its outputs often take a hybrid artScience shape.
+Topics that resonate often in my works explore present and future states of our planet, politico-economic societal constellations and relationship between human and non-human.
+I strive to utilise artistic practice as a specific platform for sharing information and for that sake utilise various immersive and narrational strategies.

-In recent years I exhibited in the Czech Republic (Vasulka Kitchen, Studio Letná, Korespondance, Prototyp, DIG gallery), Slovakia (VUNU, Kasárne, Košice) and abroad (Gamma Festival, Saint Petersburg; Mediamatic, Amsterdam; JRM, Paris; Trafó, Budapest; Genius Loci, Weimar; Grey Space, den Haag, AV depot, London).
-Apart from the above activities I am a member of the STELLA research body,which maps out the penetration of technologies and motion art in the V4 countries, and the curator of ssesi.space.
+In recent years I've exhibitted and performed mainly in Czechia (Vasluka Kitchen, Letna Studio, Korespondance, Prototyp), Slovakia (Kasarne, DIG gallery, VUNU) and generally across Europe (Gamma Festival, Petersburg; Mediamatic, Amsterdam; JRM, Paris; Trafo, Budapest; Genius Loci, Weimar; Grey Space, den Haag, AV depot, London).
+Besides being an active art practitioner, I'm also part of STELLA research unit (Somatic Tech Lab) that maps the convergences of technologies and movement-based arts in Central Europe.
+I, too, curate ssesi.space in Brno, Czechia.
 {{< /bio >}}